TheRealAgentK/facebook-cf-sdk/README.md

 # Welcome to the Facebook CFML SDK
 As of 29/07/2014 this project has been transfered from the stewardship of Benoit (@benorama on Twitter) into my ownership (@AgentK on Twitter) and is active again.
-Working with me on this is Ross (@fingersdancing On Twitter) and this work is kindly supported by one of our clients.
+Working with me on this is Ross (@fingersdancing on Twitter) and this work is kindly supported by one of our clients.
 Other 3rd-party contributions and suggestions are very welcome.

 Benoit's team has completely migrated from ColdFusion to Grails in 2013 and provides now support for [Facebook SDK Grails Plugin](https://github.com/agorapulse/grails-facebook-sdk).